lvanschilfgaarde/lordcephei.github.io/pages/asa-doc.md

     blm --express=0 --asa --wsitex --findes  init.pbte

 This command will generate three new files which are log.pbte, site.pbte and actrl.pbte, for this tutorial we will only discuss the two latter files which contain information about the location of the atoms and parameters for the LDA-ASA calculations.
-The **blm**{: style="color: blue"} executable which is used to generate the initial control file was invoked using four commandline tags (command line tags/switches start with '--'), the first of which is regarding the  brevity of the control file and takes values 0-7, it is worth experimenting with this switch to find which style of control file you are most confortable with.
-Using the "--asa" tag the control file generated is modified to suit an ASA calculation,.
-The tag "--wsitex" simply creates the site.pbte file in the fractional formalism.
-The last tag **--findes** indicates that **blm**{: style="color: blue"} should find empty spheres to fill the unit cell, this is necessery when using ASA as the volume of the potential sphere should be equale to that of the unit cell. now the only thing left to do is to rename the input file created to a name recognised by Questaal executables i.e.
+The **blm**{: style="color: blue"} executable which is used to generate the initial control file was invoked using four commandline tags (command line tags/switches start with '- -'), the first of which is **- -express=**regarding the  brevity of the control file and takes values 0-7, it is worth experimenting with this switch to find which style of control file you are most confortable with.
+Using the **- -asa** tag the control file generated is modified to suit an ASA calculation,.
+The tag **- -wsitex** simply creates the site.pbte file in the fractional formalism.
+The last tag **- -findes** indicates that **blm**{: style="color: blue"} should find empty spheres to fill the unit cell, this is necessery when using ASA as the volume of the potential sphere should be equale to that of the unit cell. now the only thing left to do is to rename the input file created to a name recognised by Questaal executables i.e.

 	cp actrl.pbte ctrl.pbte